Giosuè Gallucci: Burial and aftermath

 His funeral was closely guarded by police, who feared further gang conflict.
 Several thousand people filed through Gallucci's apartment to view his body.
 Around 10,000 people blocked East 109th Street to witness Gallucci's funeral procession, including some 250 police detectives, present due to a rumor that the widow of Gallucci was targeted for murder.
 The 150 carriages that were expected for the burial procession were reduced to 54 because of fear for hostile demonstrations.
 The procession was preceded by a 23-man musical band.

 Curious bystanders packed the roofs, fire escapes and doorways along the route.
 Joe Valachi, who became a turncoat against his former Mafia associates in 1963, remembered Gallucci's funeral as "one of the biggest of all the ones I saw around this time."
 The funeral service was held at the Church of Our Lady of Mount Carmel, located at 113th Street and First Avenue.
 He was buried in Calvary Cemetery in Queens.

 According to the New York Herald, Gallucci was "perhaps the most influential and wealthiest Italians in the country".
 The Herald wrote that at the time of his death, he held $350,000 in real estate and was a millionaire.
 In reality, Gallucci left behind only $3,402 in cash and the property at 318 East 109 Street, which was subsequently rented out.
 Gallucci's lucrative numbers rackets were left unclaimed, and they soon passed over to the Sicilian Morello gang, while the Camorra gangs took control in Brooklyn.
-The subsequent fight over those rackets with the Camorra gangs from Brooklyn is known as the Mafia-Camorra War, and would eventually elevate Vincenzo and Ciro Terranova to "boss" status in the Harlem underworld.
+The subsequent fight over those rackets with the Camorra gangs from Brooklyn is known as the Mafia–Camorra War, and eventually elevated Vincenzo and Ciro Terranova to "boss" status in the Harlem underworld.